 Salary

-Adidas offers pay rates that align with industry standards and often exceed them depending on role and location.
-Retail positions typically start between $16 and $20 per hour, with shift leads or assistant managers earning closer to $22 to $26 per hour.
-Full-time salaried roles at headquarters generally range from $55,000 to $100,000+, depending on experience and job function.
+Retail positions at Adidas typically start between $16 and $20 per hour, with shift leads or assistant managers earning closer to $22 to $26 per hour.
+Full-time salaried roles at headquarters generally range from $55,000 to $100,000+ annually, depending on experience and job function.
 Designers, engineers, and project leads in tech or product areas may earn even more based on performance and years in the field.
-Every job includes eligibility for annual reviews and performance-based bonuses, especially in corporate and leadership positions.

 Eligibility Criteria

 Adidas is open to a wide range of applicants, from students looking for entry points to experienced professionals ready for leadership roles.
-The requirements vary depending on the job type, but expectations are clear across all levels.
-Whether you’re submitting a job application for an in-store role or applying for a digital role at headquarters, here’s what you need to know before clicking apply.
+Here’s what you need to know before clicking apply.

 Minimum Age Requirement